 This success has fueled strong interest in the development and engineering of new antibody drugs including bispecific antibodies.
 The major advantage of bispecific antibodies over monospecific antibodies is their capacity to bind two different antigens or two epitopes of the same antigen.
 This specific property paves the way to a new generation of high potential biotherapeutics.

 Up to date, three bispecific antibodies were approved for clinical use:

 Catumaxomab (REMOVAB®) is a T-cell recruiter developed by Trion Pharma which binds EpCAM and CD3.
-Catumaxomab is a nonhuman bispecific IgG-like rat/mouse antibody produced using the quadroma technology which was indicated as a treatment for malignant ascites (withdrawn in 2014).
+Catumaxomab is a nonhuman bispecific IgG-like rat/mouse antibody produced using the quadroma technology which was indicated as a treatment for malignant ascites (discontinued in 2014).